 A lot of people get confused with the difference between product manager and product marketing manager roles.
-Both are responsible for things such as product positioning, product roadmap, and taking of new product lines.
+Both are responsible for things such as product positioning, product roadmap, and the taking of new product lines.

 However, the key difference is that product marketing managers always focus on product management from a marketing perspective.
 That means they take of product marketing campaigns, the go-to-market strategy, business development, market research, and even the sales and marketing teams.

 Handling cross-functional teams while taking of entire marketing plans requires specific experience, knowledge, and a certain skill set.
 The only way you can relay all that is if you have an outstanding product marketing manager resume.

 With that in mind, here are some of the better product marketing manager resume examples and templates you can use.